moby/moby/docs/sources/use/working_with_links_names.md

 only be allowed to access port 8080 and nothing else if inter-container communication is set to false.

-For example, there is an image called `crosbymichael/redis`{.docutils .literal} that exposes the port 6379 and starts the Redis server.
+For example, there is an image called `crosbymichael/redis` that exposes the port 6379 and starts the Redis server.
 Let’s name the container as `redis` based on that image and run it as daemon.